1922 Labour Party leadership election (UK): Result

 Ramsay MacDonald was elected in a single ballot of Labour MPs on 14 December.

 Aftermath

-After the election Clynes was given the newly created office of deputy leader of the Labour Party.
+Following the election Clynes was given the newly created office of deputy leader of the Labour Party.
 As Labour leader, MacDonald became prime minister in 1924 and from 1929 to 1931, at which point he became head of a National Government that was opposed by the bulk of the Labour Party.
 He was succeeded as party leader by Arthur Henderson.
 MacDonald was subsequently expelled from the party.
 In 1932, George Lansbury became leader unopposed, as one of the few experienced Labour MPs left in Parliament, but trades union opposition to his pacifism led to his resignation in 1935 and replacement by his deputy Clement Attlee.
 A month later Attlee was challenged in a new election.